GameTechDev/ChatHeads/README.md

 - IMGui for UI

 ####Building the sample:
-Install the RealSense SDK prior to building the sample (include path for header depends on RSSDK_DIR env variable)
+Install the [RealSense SDK R5 or greater] (https://software.intel.com/en-us/intel-realsense-sdk/download) prior to building the sample

 ####Running the sample:
 Install the OpenAL runtime and RealSense DCM (depth camera manager) before running the sample.
 There are no command line arguments.
 Just start the .exe and the UI should be self-explanatory.

-The sample has been tested on Windows 8.1 and 10 systems with an embedded and external RealSense camera.
+The sample has been tested on Windows 8.1 and 10 with both embedded and external (usb) RealSense cameras.

 ---
 ####Project structure:
-ChatheadsNativePOC\ contains windowsMain.cpp, the sample (ChatHeads.cpp/h), RealSense wrapper (RealsenseMgr.cpp/h) and Raknet wrapper (NetworkLayer.cpp/h)
+**ChatheadsNativePOC\** contains windowsMain.cpp, the sample (ChatHeads.cpp/h), RealSense wrapper (RealsenseMgr.cpp/h) and Raknet wrapper (NetworkLayer.cpp/h)

-CPUTDX\ houses our in-house 3D game engine framework
+**CPUTDX\** houses our in-house 3D game engine framework

-VideoStreaming\ has the encoder and decoder logic, and uses Microsoft's WMF
+**VideoStreaming\** has the encoder and decoder logic, and uses Microsoft's WMF

-Imgui\ is the UI implementation
+**Imgui\** is the UI implementation

-Media\ contains the video clips, shader and other art assets
+**Media\** contains the video clips, shader and other art assets

-TheoraPlayer\ contains the header and library files for LibTheoraPlayer and associated libraries
+**TheoraPlayer\** contains the header and library files for LibTheoraPlayer and associated libraries

-Raknet\ contains the header and library files for Raknet
+**Raknet\** contains the header and library files for Raknet

-itt\ contains the header and library files for libittnotify
+**itt\** contains the header and library files for libittnotify

 ####Code browsing pointers:
+Application code is in ChatHeads.h/cpp

+	void RenderChatheads(CPUTRenderParameters& renderParams);
+	void UpdateRemoteChatheadBuffer(NetMsgVideoUpdate *pMsg);

 RealSense stuff is in RealsenseMgr.h/cpp; Important functions include:

 	bool PreInit();
 	bool Init();
      	void Shutdown();
 	DWORD RSThreadUpdate();

 Network wrapper over Raknet is in NetworkLayer.h/cpp

 	static DWORD WINAPI NetworkThread(LPVOID lpParam);
 	bool SendVideoData(NetMsgVideoUpdate& msg, bool broadcast);
 	static void ProcessVideoUpdateMsg(NetworkLayer *pNet, RakNet::Packet *pPacket);

-Sample code is in ChatHeads.h/cpp

-	void RenderChatheads(CPUTRenderParameters& renderParams);

 Media code is in EncodeTransform.h/cpp and DecodeTransform.h/cpp